Conferences and Lecture Series

 Postdoctoral fellows and graduate students present their findings to faculty and peers on a weekly rotating schedule (10:00 to 11:00 AM, Tuesdays, in the First Floor Research North Conference Room).
 All Experimental Pathology trainees are required to attend and present.
 Generally, there are two presentations per week of approximately twenty minutes each, allowing time for questions and discussion.

-Resident Teaching Conference: Resident presentations occur two Mondays a month at noon in the Riesman Lecture Hall.
+Resident Grand Rounds: Resident presentations occur two Mondays a month at noon in the Riesman Lecture Hall.
 The format consists of in-depth presentations of interesting topics.
 In each session two residents present topics for approximately 20 minutes, allowing time for questions and discussion.
 Topics are chosen by residents and may relate to experiences in AP, CP, and/or research projects.
 For example, a particular disease process may be reviewed.
 Presentations that bridge the different disciplines of pathology are highly encouraged.
 So, for example, in discussion of a surgical pathology entity, relevant clinical laboratory findings might also be discussed, along with the current scientific understanding of the disease process.

 Resident Journal Club: Held at noon on the first Thursday of each month, two residents each present primary research articles in a journal club format.
 The journal club serves a primary goal of teaching our residents how to critically read the medical and scientific literature.
 The papers are sent to the other residents prior to the conference.
 Residents assume the role of discussion leader; however, we encourage active and animated participation of the audience, many of whom will also have read the papers ahead of time.
 Residents are assigned a faculty advisor to help with paper selection and preparation.